SpudGunMan/meshing-around/README.md

 Along with network testing, this bot has a lot of other fun features, like simple mail messaging you can leave for another device, and when that device is seen, it can send the mail as a DM.
 Or a scheduler to send weather or a reminder weekly for the VHF net.

-The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` or `bbspost @nodeShportName #message` function.
+The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` or `bbspost @nodeShortName #message` function.
 There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.

 Look up data using wiki results or interact with [Ollama](https://ollama.com) LLM AI see the [OllamaDocs](https://github.com/ollama/ollama/tree/main/docs) If Ollama is enabled you can DM the bot directly.
 The default model for mesh-bot which is currently `gemma2:2b`